smarthost-tr/HIP/0019-third-party-manufacturers/smart-host-technology.md

 swarm_key will not be saved in hotspot on memory card or RAM

 Some code files will be added encrypted in the metal that I can share via e-mail to the helium team in unencrypted formats to see the working method followed**

+### The key can only be extracted by the miner with the processor id  and encryption key

 ## Hardware Information (required)